Anxiety in men

-Anxiety disorders occur when our fears and perceptions of danger are greater than they need to be, which can impact on our quality of life or limit opportunities.
+Difficulties with anxiety for men and women occur when our fears and perceptions of danger are greater than they need to be, which then impacts on our quality of life or limits opportunities for learning and growth.

-When we detect dangers the feelings activate us to respond and react through our thinking and behaviour.
+Threat based feelings activate us so that we can respond and react.
+We do this initially through instinctual and automatic ‘action tendencies’ which include problem focused thinking and reactive behaviour.
 The most immediate instinctive response to threat is ‘flight’ which means to run.
 If we can’t run then our next instinct if to ‘fight’.
 This is known as the flight and fight response.

 Modern day threats rarely require us to run or fight.
-Instead, many of today’s threats require ongoing efforts to keep them at bay so that we maintain a safe environment.
+Instead, they require ongoing efforts to keep them at bay so that we maintain a safe environment.
 For example, financial security, having access to resources, maintaining a standard of living, being accepted and connected socially and emotionally, and having purpose in life.

 Anxiety in men can go unrecognised or untreated